Everything we know about Amazon’s rumored Mass Effect series

 Among those “hopeful” projects is an adaptation of Mass Effect from Electronic Arts.
 The wording that Amazon is “hopeful” to one day work on a Mass Effect TV series serves as a soft confirmation that talks are underway but not completely resolved.
 With that reality in mind, it’s possible the Mass Effect TV series may never come to fruition or it could be shopped around to other networks beyond Amazon if it does exist.

 The source article notes that, provided Mass Effect stays under the Prime Video banner, that would be a pretty appropriate home for it.
 In addition to Wheel of Time, Amazon also hosts adaptations of The Boys comic series and a TV show based on The Lord of the Rings as well.
 The suggestion is made that Amazon has staff who know how to treat the property of others with care.

 Is there a Mass Effect TV series trailer?

 Given that the project hasn’t even been officially announced, it might be some time before we see a trailer for the finished product.
 For now you’ll just have to settle on watching the latest trailer for the fifth installment in the Mass Effect game series that debuted at the end of the 2020 Game Awards.

 As a consolation prize, here’s the epic reveal trailer for the Legendary Edition remasters of the Mass Effect trilogy:

-When is the Mass Effect TV series release date?
+When might we see the Mass Effect TV series on Amazon?

 This early on in development, it’s hard to know precisely when the Mass Effect TV series might debut.
 As those who follow the games industry closely will know, sometimes game-based adaptations get stuck in a creative stall for years before finally coming out, if they do at all.